yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/IMPLEMENT_WITH_YOUR_DATASETS.md

 - Use `scripts/report_shortlist.py` to summarise candidates.
 - Replay live coverage with the manifest gates (`live_gate_coverage.csv` pattern) and integrate `training/infer.py::score_base_with_manifest` into your inference stack so Prometheus gauges (`model_gate_coverage_ratio`, `model_rss_minute_spike_share`, `model_probability_sigma`) surface in monitoring.
 - Monitor RSS coverage and probability variance to trigger fallbacks if data quality dips below thresholds captured in the reports.
+- Reproduce the guardrail locally with `scripts/run_oos_eval.py --family {base_xgb,tcn,blender}` to generate forward replay diagnostics; enforce `gate_fraction ≥ 5e-4` and `final_equity ≥ 1.2` for deployable horizons before promoting manifests.
 - Run regression guardrails before deployment: `pytest tests/regression -q` keeps manifests aligned with reports and verifies the shortlist; `pytest tests/ingestion_service -q` exercises the async API.
-- Inspect your forward replay equivalent of `models/oos_replay_summary_latest.json`; aim for at least the current baseline (base: 12 gate hits, blender: ≈16 % coverage).
+- Inspect your forward replay equivalent of `models/oos_replay_summary_latest.json`; aim for at least the current baseline (base: 12 gate hits, `final_equity 1.2336`, gate coverage 2.99e-4; TCN h60/h120/h180: gate coverage 4.73e-4/7.71e-4/4.23e-4 with toggles 4/62/2; blender: ≈15.8 % coverage with 6 346 toggles).
 If deployable masks fall back to zero, widen thresholds or stage a fallback gate prior to launch (keep an archived zero-coverage snapshot like `...oct_nov_2025.json` for regression).
 - Ensure your inference path uses the updated stride-aware batching in `training/infer.predict_tcn` so experiments with smaller strides do not overload memory.